SciBorgo/Missing-data/paper/paper.md

 whether missing data was reported or acknowledged; and if not, whether a dataset was shared.
 Where applicable, information relating to how missing values were treated was also extracted (see Supplement 2).
-Two authors independently extracted the data (X% agreement).
+Two authors independently extracted the data (91.91% agreement).
 Results are reported as the proportion and 95% confidence interval.
+(NOTE: need to get the final third reviewer part in)

 # Results